servermon/servermon/doc/install.rst

 You can now proceed to accessing through a web browser either / for viewing the Puppet frontend or /hwdoc for access to hwdoc fronted or /admin for management
+Via the admin interface, modify as required the existing (example.com) Site instance.
+This is needed to point to the Virtual Host the application is installed in for Opensearch to work

 .. vim: set textwidth=72 :
 ..
 Local Variables: